AyhamAl-Ali/CTF-Dump/THM/JPGChat/README.md

 - Sooo, we use do it on the machine's local
 - ![dd2f718c0a906d060793a2f2826eee7f.png](dd2f718c0a906d060793a2f2826eee7f.png "dd2f718c0a906d060793a2f2826eee7f.png")

-Still got no idea why this happened, was it from me? from the machine?
-I have no idea yet.. it's not the first time I create revshells/RCE using this technique but this time no worky no worky :\
+~~Still got no idea why this happened, was it from me? from the machine?
+I have no idea yet.. it's not the first time I create revshells/RCE using this technique but this time no worky no worky :\~~

-You can contact me using my social media/discord accounts on my Github account if you have any idea why this happened :)
+~~You can contact me using my social media/discord accounts on my Github account if you have any idea why this happened :)~~

+# UPDATE
+I've got it!! it was all because of THM VPN – I should've used THM VPN IP not my IP, I tried it today on THM Temple room and it worked!!

 Discord: `AyhamAlali#0001`